-Ask participants to work with a group to:
+Work in a small group to:

 - Describe the main risks in your community.
-These should include risks that could be prevented that cause::
+These should include risks that could be prevented that cause:

 - Accidents

 - Injuries

 - Illnesses.

-Invite participants to share their responses.
+Share your responses with the whole group.
 List these on a board or butcher's paper under the heading 'Risks'.

-- Identify how the community can prevent or reduce the identified risks to limit:

-- Accidents

-- Injuries

-- Illnesses.

-Invite participants to share their responses.
-List these on a board or butcher's paper under the heading 'Prevention'.

-- Develop a plan to raise awareness of these risks to their community.
-Select one example from each idea discussed under accidents, injuries, and illnesses.
-Then identify some of the ways community members could reduce or prevent any of these. - Prepare a poster to present to the wider group.
+dentify how the community can prevent or reduce the identified isks to limit: Accidents • Injuries • Illnesses.
+Share your responses with the whole group.
+List these on a board outcher's paper under the heading 'Prevention'.
+S Develop a plan to raise awareness of these risks in your communifielect one example from each idea discussed under accidents, injuries, and illnesses.
+Then identify some of the ways community members could reduce or prevent any of these.